Ddystopia/rfcs/text/0000-forget-marker-trait.md

 #### Not interested in migration crates
 [no-local-defaults-migration]: #no-local-defaults-migration

 Some crates may refuse to migrate due to being unmaintained, the only difference is that for downstream crates their signatures would be filled with `T: Forget`.
 This is only natural, as those crates were written with that assumption as if they manually put `T: Forget` on their signatures.
-Some automatic methods to determine that function can accept `Forget` types are not feasible because.
-It is a semver hazard and only safe code can touch `T`, as analysing `unsafe` code is against the design of the language.
+Some automatic methods to determine that function can accept `Forget` types are not feasible.
+We are already not doing it for `const fn`, it would be a semver hazard and only safe code can touch `T`, as analysing `unsafe` code is against the design of the language.

 If the crate is maintained, however, migration should not be difficult.